Virtus AllianzGI Convertible & Income Fund II (NYSE:NCZ) Announces Monthly Dividend of $0.04

-Virtus AllianzGI Convertible & Income Fund II (NYSE:NCZ – Get Rating) declared a monthly dividend on Thursday, March 10th, Wall Street Journal reports.
-Investors of record on Monday, June 13th will be given a dividend of 0.0375 per share by the investment management company on Friday, July 1st.
-This represents a $0.45 dividend on an annualized basis and a yield of 12.68%.
-The ex-dividend date is Friday, June 10th.
+Virtus AllianzGI Convertible & Income Fund II (NYSE:NCZ – Get Rating) announced a monthly dividend on Wednesday, June 8th, Wall Street Journal reports.
+Stockholders of record on Monday, July 11th will be paid a dividend of 0.0375 per share by the investment management company on Monday, August 1st.
+This represents a $0.45 dividend on an annualized basis and a dividend yield of 12.68%.
+The ex-dividend date of this dividend is Friday, July 8th.

-Virtus AllianzGI Convertible & Income Fund II has decreased its dividend by an average of 6.6% per year over the last three years.
+Virtus AllianzGI Convertible & Income Fund II has decreased its dividend payment by an average of 6.6% annually over the last three years.

 About Virtus AllianzGI Convertible & Income Fund II (Get Rating)